 What do the Analysts Think?

-Clearly, options traders are pricing in a big move for Rite Aid shares, but what is the fundamental picture for the company?
-Currently, Rite Aid is a Zacks Rank #3 (Hold) in the Retail - Pharmacies and Drug Stores industry that ranks in the Top 18% of our Zacks Industry Rank.
-The company's Zacks Consensus Estimate for the current quarter has moved from a loss of 1 penny per share to a loss of 2 cents in the last 30 days.
+Clearly, options traders are pricing in a big move for Procter & Gamble shares, but what is the fundamental picture for the company?
+Currently, Procter & Gamble is a Zacks Rank #3 (Hold) in the Soap and Cleaning Materials that ranks in the Top 9% of our Zacks Industry Rank.
+Over the last 30 days, one analyst has increased the earnings estimates for the current quarter, while two have dropped their estimates.
+The net effect has taken our Zacks Consensus Estimate for the current quarter from $1.05 per share to $1.04 in that period.

-Given the way analysts feel about Rite Aid right now, this huge implied volatility could mean there’s a trade developing.
+Given the way analysts feel about Procter & Gamble right now, this huge implied volatility could mean there’s a trade developing.
 Often times, options traders look for options with high levels of implied volatility to sell premium.
 This is a strategy many seasoned traders use because it captures decay.
 At expiration, the hope for these traders is that the underlying stock does not move as much as originally expected.

 Looking to Trade Options?

 Each week, our very own Dave Bartosiak gives his top options trades.
-Check out his recent live analysis and options trade for the TSLA earnings report completely free.
-See it here: Tesla Earnings Preview with Options Trade Ideas or check out the embedded video below for more details:
+Check out his recent live analysis and options trade for NFLX earnings report completely free.
+See it here: Bartosiak: Trading Netflix's (NFLX) Earnings with Options or check out the embedded video below for more details:

 To read this article on Zacks.com click here.